sjkevinkim/Adaptive_Trading_Systems/README.md

 ### Key Insights

-Regime change detection can be based on model divergence
+Regime change detection can be based on model divergence.

-Position sizing is the main tool for managing **model risk**
+Position sizing is the main tool for managing **model risk**.

-Risk control improves stability without fully sacrificing returns
+Risk control improves stability without fully sacrificing returns.

-A robust trading system must combine adaptation and risk control
+A robust trading system must combine adaptation and risk control.

 ---